Joe8Bit/polyglot/README.md

 ##Polyglot
 Polyglot is a very simple string replacement i18n library I built for a personal project and thought was self contained enough to warrant it's own repo.
-It's very simple to use, and does what it does very quicly indeed.
+It's very simple to use, and does what it does very quickly indeed.

 However, it is *not* a full i18n solution, it does not do any kind of: date; currency; time or any other i18n functions you might expect.
 It does one thing and does it well.
 It may do those things in the future however.